xrettle/WFGY/ProblemMap/Atlas/canonical-casebook-v1.md

 In short:

-> the atlas defines the grammar
+> the Atlas defines the grammar
 > the casebook teaches how to use the grammar

 ---